jessevpb/SEIS-610-Group-Project/README.md

 * Still need
   - crossover() of two trees
   - Putting a population into a generation and finding the top 20%, crossing them over for the next generation, mutation of some of the best in the current generation, and creating the rest of the next generation.

+## changes 6-28

+The `Evcompra.crossWith()` method appears to work.It's hard to take a postorder traversal and turn in back into a binary tree.
+The method mutates the caller, and the `treeStr` before and after are different.
+After a successful crossover, the evaluattion succeeds, so it's crossing over sanely.

+* Still need
+  - Putting a population into a generation and finding the top 20%, crossing them over for the next generation, mutation of some of the best in the current generation, and creating the rest of the next generation.